autodesk-platform-services/aps-tutorial-postman/ModelDerivative_05/instructions/task-4.md

 # Task 4 - Extract Metadata

 In this task, you extract metadata that was generated in Task 3.
 Initially you retrieve a list of model views (Viewables) that can be displayed in the viewer.
 Unlike Inventor and Fusion 360, which contain only one Viewable per source file, Revit files can contain multiple Viewables.
-The Revit file you used for this tutorial contains seven Viewables.
+The Revit file you used for this walkthrough contains seven Viewables.
 After you retrieve the Viewables, you select one and use its ID to extract the properties of the objects in the Viewable.

 ## Retrieve a List of Viewables